Inclusion & Mental Health Team

 Sammy Black is our SENCO:

-My specific role within school is to ensure that all children identified with a special educational need and/or disability have access to available provision to support their successes at Herne Bay Junior School.
-To make certain this happens, I liaise closely with parents, outside professional agencies and class teachers regarding any additional educational needs.
+My role within school is to ensure that all children identified with a special educational need (SEN) have access to available provision in order to support their success at Herne Bay Junior School. this is achieved via meetings with external professionals such as Speech and Language Therapists, class teachers, children and their families.
+My job also involves supporting families to identify needs of children who present with behaviours but do not currently have a diagnosis and/or are not already on the SEN Register.
+To ensure this happens, I liaise closely with parents, outside professional agencies and class teachers regarding each child individually.
+Discussions we have might lead to referrals for assessments and/or interventions being provided in school.
 I provide support and training to teachers and TAs to ensure they have the skills, understanding and knowledge to deliver specific strategies and interventions in and out of class and feel confident to do so.
-Monitoring is a vital part of my role to make sure children are achieving in all areas of the curriculum and school life to also ensure that their current level of support is correct for their specific needs.
+Monitoring is a vital part of my role to ensure children are progressing in all areas of the curriculum and that their current level of support is correct for their specific needs.

-I will often have to refer and make arrangements for children to be seen by professionals such as educational psychologists, specialist teachers, occupational and speech and language therapists and ensure all recommendations are acted upon and reviewed regularly, allowing all children to access the curriculum and have the chance to progress and achieve.
-I attend various professional meetings to make sure correct information sharing is provided and the needs of the child are made clear.
+For children already on the SEN register and for those whose parents or teacher have concerns I closely monitor, assess and make referrals.
+This might include in-school observations and screeners or for children to be seen by professionals such as educational psychologists, specialist teachers, occupational and speech and language therapists and ensure all recommendations are acted upon and reviewed regularly, allowing all children to access the curriculum and have the chance to progress and achieve.
+I attend professional meetings to make sure correct information sharing is provided and the needs of the child are made clear.

 Tracey Hewitt is our SENCO Assistant:

-My role as SENCO Assistant means I work very closely with our school SENCo.
-Together we will identify and plan to support individual children.
-I will assist in identifying through assessment and/or observation, children that may need additional interventions, such as Speech & Language Communication Needs, Fine Motor Skills, Gross Motor Skills, Read Write Inc, Memory Skills etc.
+My role as SENCo Assistant and being part of the Inclusion and Mental Health Team means I work very closely with colleagues to identify and plan support for individual children.
+I assist in identifying specific needs through assessment and/or observation for children that may need additional interventions.
+Interventions used in school include: Speech, Language & Communication, Fine Motor Skills, Gross Motor Skills, Read Write Inc, Memory Skills, Sensory difficulties, Phonic difficulties, Dyslexia and Dyscalculia screening.
+The information that these screenings provide ensures we are putting into place a tailored individualised plan for each child.

-I work closely with teachers and teaching assistants offering support and providing strategies and resources to aid children with their behaviour, learning, emotional & mental health.
+I work closely with teachers and teaching assistants offering support, training and providing strategies and resources, in order for them to support children in their behaviour, learning and emotional & mental health.

 I may also meet with parents to discuss strategies and interventions that we are putting in place to support their child’s education.

-One of the most important and rewarding parts of my role is supporting the children, I do this by being available to discuss any concerns/questions or worries that they may have and through discussion, finding a solution or pathway to allay any fears, this may be via a dialogue with relevant adults and/or children.
+One of the most important and rewarding parts of my role is supporting the children, our open door policy means that children can discuss any concerns/questions or worries that they have and through discussion, find a solution or pathway to allay their fears.
+This includes encouraging and enabling them to develop through building on their own self-esteem, confidence and independence.